hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

     </figcaption>
 </figure>

-The goal of Normaliser-Free ResNets (NF-ResNets) is to get rid of the BN layers in ResNets, while preserving the characteristics visualised in the SPPs ([Brock et al., 2021a](#brock21characterizing)).
+The goal of Normaliser-Free ResNets (NF-ResNets) is to get rid of the BN layers in ResNets while preserving the characteristics visualised in the SPPs ([Brock et al., 2021a](#brock21characterizing)).
 To get rid of the exponential increase in variance in unnormalised ResNets, it suffices to set $\alpha = 1 / \sqrt{\operatorname{Var}[\boldsymbol{x}]}$ in our modified formulation of ResNets.
 This effectively implements the scaling that is normally a part of BN.
 Unlike BN, however, the scaling in NF-ResNets is computed analytically for every skip connection.
 This is possible if the inputs to the network are properly normalised (i.e., have unit variance) and the residual branch, $f$, is properly initialised (i.e., preserves variance).
-Although this scheme should allow to reduce the variance after every skip-connection, it is only used after every layer, which typically consists of multiple skip-connections.
+Although this scheme should allow reducing the variance after every skip connection, it is only used after every layer, which typically consists of multiple skip connections.
 For all the other skip connections, the $\alpha$ rescaling is only applied on the residual branch and not on the skip connection, such that $\boldsymbol{y} = x + \beta f(\alpha x).$
 This is necessary to imitate the variance drops in the reference SPP, which are due to the pre-activation blocks between layers in the ResNets (see figure&nbsp;[4](#fig_spp)).
 The $\beta$ parameter, on the other hand, is simply used as a hyper-parameter to directly control the variance increase after every skip connection.